-Photo Permission Child' s name Class (Pleas se tick your preference) I give permission for my child's photograph to be used on the school website.
-I do not give permission for my child's photograph to be used on the school website.
-I give permission for my child's photograph to be used for school publicity Purposes (including Twitter) I do not give permission for my child's photograph to be used for school publicity purposes (including Twitter).
-Signe d Date:
+Photo Permission Child's name (Please tick yo Class our preference) websit permission for my child's photograph to be used on the school se.
+In the school of th Purpos I do no permission for my child's photograph to be used for school publicity ses (including Twitter) of give permission for my child's photograph to be used for school ity purposes (including Twitter).
+Signed Date: